-For additional information about opportunities, please refer to the College of Community and Public Service section in this catalog.
+For additional information about opportunities, please refer to the College of Education and Community Innovation Community and Public Service section in this catalog.

 The School of Criminology, Criminal Justice, and Legal Studies Criminal Justice offers a Bachelor of Science or Bachelor of Arts and a master's degree in criminal justice.
 Students take a variety of required and elective courses to educate themselves as critical thinkers and to gain a comprehensive knowledge of the field.
 The school also offers an undergraduate major in legal studies for students seeking to become paralegals or aspiring to attend law school.
 For information about the paralegal program, consult the legal studies section in the Grand Valley State University Undergraduate and Graduate Catalog.
 Summer course offerings will be determined on an annual basis.
 Please check the schedule of courses.

 The School of Criminology, Criminal Justice, and Legal Studies Criminal Justice educates students to become knowledgeable, competent, and ethical leaders in the criminal justice and legal professions.

 To promote the growth of students through teaching, mentoring, creative scholarship, and community engagement.

 Graduates will possess a solid foundation of knowledge and performance skills in the criminal justice field and legal system and will also have the ability to make ethically sound and appropriate decisions in response to the challenges presented to them in their professional and personal lives.

 Faculty and staff of the School of Criminology, Criminal Justice, and Legal Studies will demonstrate, model, and promote a respect for diversity and commitments to integrity, intellectual and moral virtues, and lifelong learning through effective teaching, active scholarship, and service.

 Requirements for Licensure in Law Enforcement